I’m not resigning, NI chief constable says after lengthy Policing Board meeting

 It comes after a court quashed actions taken against two junior officers following a Troubles commemoration event in 2021.

-PSNI Chief Constable Simon Byrne said he would not resign following a meeting with his oversight body that lasted close to seven hours.
+Pressure has mounting on PSNI Chief Constable Simon Byrne as he insisted he would not resign following a marathon meeting with his oversight body.

-His comments provoked anger among police officers, according to a representative body who are due to decide next week on whether to hold a no confidence vote.
+The DUP said it had not changed its position in calling for Mr Byrne’s resignation following the meeting, while the UUP called on both Mr Byrne and the deputy chief constable Mark Hamilton to resign.

-The DUP said it had not changed its position in calling for Mr Byrne’s resignation following the meeting, held to discuss issues raised by the High Court.
+UUP leader Doug Beattie said this was for “the good of the service and to enable controlled change in the senior leadership positions within the PSNI”.

-A judge on Tuesday quashed the actions taken against two junior officers after making an arrest at a Troubles commemoration event in Belfast in 2021.
+On Tuesday, a judge quashed the actions taken against two junior officers after making an arrest at a Troubles commemoration event in Belfast in 2021.

 Mr Justice Scoffield said the decision to discipline the officers was made to allay any threat of Sinn Fein abandoning its support for policing in Northern Ireland.